-Visit Pine Country Publishing to see all of the books available from Jaimie Hall Bruzenak and all of the other RV Lifestyle Expert Authors
+Visit Pine Country Publishing to see all the books available from Jaimie Hall Bruzenak and all the other RV Lifestyle Expert Authors

 While most RVers are responsible pet owners, the few who aren’t can jeopardize the ability of all pet owners to stay in a park.
 Here are a few reminders for being a good neighbor:

 - Keep your pet on a 6-foot leash and under your control.
 A child should not walk a dog unless he is strong enough to handle it.
 Even a normally docile dog can be attacked by another or get scared.
 Cats should be in a harness and on a leash if they come outside the RV.

 - Take your dog right to the area designated for dog walking.
 Other guests do not appreciate have male dogs use their tires as posts or leave deposits on their site.